 In a final confrontation with the religious leaders, they demanded that Jesus tell them who he believed himself to be:

 The high priest said to him, “I charge you under oath by the living God: Tell us if you are the Messiah, the Son of God.”
 “You have said so,” Jesus replied.
 “But I say to all of you: From now on you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
 (Matthew 26:63-64)

-He claimed that he was indeed the Jewish Messiah, and not only that, but the judge of all humanity on God’s great and final day of judgment.
+He claimed that he was indeed the Jewish Messiah, in fulfillment of the prophecy of Daniel 7:13-14.
+And not only that, but he claimed to be the one who will judge all humanity on God’s great and final day of judgment.

 The first century believers and their view of Christ

 The first century believers had a front row seat in observing the coming of Christ into the world.
 Their excitement was contagious because they had witnessed the greatest historical event of all time.
 As a result, the church grew exponentially during the first century.
 But those of us who have not been privileged to see Jesus in the flesh are still privileged to know him from second-hand information.